mcohen01/node-quickbooks/oauth2example/README.md

 ## Documentation

-1. You can manage the tokens using the instance of `intuit-oauth` library as shown in [app.js] [3] :
+1. You can authenticate and authorize using the instance of `intuit-oauth` library as shown in [app.js] [3] :

 ```javascript